Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Section titled “Common Use Cases”When to Use Global Adjustments:

-- To adjust the font’s baseline for better alignment.
+- Adjusting the baseline for better alignment.

-- To counteract platform-specific rendering quirks.
+- Counteracting platform-specific rendering quirks.

 When to Use Individual Adjustments:

-- To reposition punctuation and special symbols.
+- Repositioning punctuation and special symbols.

-- To create custom kerning pairs.
+- Creating custom kerning pairs.

-- To balance the visual weight of different characters.
+- Balancing visual weight of different characters.

 Best Practices